 In this, each master has a separate pair of bus request and bus grant lines and each pair has a priority assigned to it.

 The built-in priority decoder within the controller selects the highest priority request and asserts the corresponding bus grant signal.

-- Hardware cost is high as large no. of control lines are required.
+- Hardware cost is high as a large no. of control lines is required.

 In this, all devices participate in the selection of the next bus master.
 Each device on the bus is assigned a 4bit identification number.
 The priority of the device will be determined by the generated ID.

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important CS Theory concepts for SDE interviews with the CS Theory Course at a student-friendly price and become industry ready.